 - Electricity is something the resort needs to improve but you can rent power generator from 6am-3pm at Php 150 per hour.
 But if you stayed on their rooms, you will have electricity from 3pm-6am.

-- Sea urchins present on the beach might spoiled your fun, just keep your feet away from them.
+- Sea urchins present on the beach might spoil your fun, just keep your feet away from them.

 Here are some photos from our weekend getaway to Isla Reta: